What does Austin mean?

-Austin \a(u)-stin, aus-tin\ as a boy's name is pronounced AW-sten.
+Austin [austin] as a boys' name (also used less commonly as girls' name Austin) is pronounced AW-sten.
 It is of French and Latin origin, and the meaning of Austin is "great, magnificient".
 Variant and oral form of Augustine, contracted by everyday speech.
 Enjoyed some popularity in England as late as the 17th century.
 Now most often a surname used as a given name.
 Saint Augustine (seventh century) was sometimes called Austin.
 In America, the name carries Western association due to Stephen Austin, a frontiersman and one of the founders of the Republic of Texas.
 The state capital is named in his honor.
 The "Austin Powers" movies, though, have probably disqualified it from use for a whole generation of future parents.

 Austin Malek (A.M.), ..

 Austin is a very popular first name for males (#301 out of 1220, Top 25%) and also a very popular surname for both adults and children (#241 out of 150436, Top 1%).
 (2000 U.S. Census)

 Austin reached its highest rank of #9 in the U.S. in the year 1997, and is at #69 currently.
 (2015 Birth Statistics)